 We're Brent and Michael — a longtime couple — who decided in 2017 to sell our house in Seattle and travel the world as “digital nomads.”
 That means we move to a new country every few months, supporting ourselves by working remotely.

-So far, we’ve lived at least a month in eighteen different countries — and briefly visited dozens more.
+So far, we’ve lived at least a month in dozens of countries — and briefly visited dozens more.

 If you subscribe to our newsletter, we’ll take you along to the places we’re going next!